Survivor Croatia: Season 1 (2005): HRT 2

 Influenced by the success of the Croatian version of Big Brother, HRT 2 launched a Croatian version of Survivor.
 The series featured 20 contestants.
 A second season was never made by HRT, possibly due to low ratings.

 Season 2 (2012): RTL

 The fourth season of Survivor Srbija, the Serbian version of Survivor, serves as the second Croatian edition of Survivor.
 Alongside the usual host, Andrija Milošević, Croatian TV host Marijana Batinić hosted alongside him on-location.
 Croatian and Serbian hosts Antonija Blaće and Milan Kalinić also appeared on the show.
 In a first for Survivor Srbija, the series also featured contestants from Croatia and aired on RTL Televizija, a Croatian TV channel.

 Seasons 3–6 (2022–present): Nova TV

 On 14 October 2021, United Group opened applications for a brand new pan-regional version of Survivor.
 It was filmed in the Dominican Republic.
 It consisted of players from the ex-Yugoslav region.
 In Croatia, it premiered on Nova TV in March 2022.

 The fourth season premiered on 6 March 2023.

 The fifth season debuted on 4 March 2024.

-Auditions for the sixth season opened in September 2024.
-It was confirmed in January 2025 that the season would premiere in early 2025.
+The sixth season debuted on 3 March 2025.